BurntSushi/rure-go/README.md

 It's not clear what the right answer is here.
 Today, the conversions are unchecked, which means that callers will get wrong answers if the size of the haystack exceeds the size of Go's `int` type.

-Possible solutions:

-1. All conversions from `C.size_t` to `int` are checked, and the program panics if the `C.size_t` cannot fit into an `int`.
-2. If the haystack length exceeds the maximum positive value representable by `int`, then the program panics.

-I'm leaning towards (2).